 Reach: The magitek’s reach, even without weapons.

-Cost: The base purchase price of the magitek without armor, weapons, and other equipment.
+Cost: The base purchase price of the magitek without superstructure, armor, weapons, and other equipment.

 Magitek can be built with four legs instead of two.
 A quadrupedal magitek sacrifices equipment slots for added speed and stability.
 Its base land speed increases by 10 feet, and it gains a +4 stability bonus on checks made to resist bull rush and trip combat maneuver attempts.